 Thanissara trained in the monastic Forest Sangha of Ajahn Chah for 12 years.
 She has led retreats since 1988, co-founded Dharmagiri in South Africa, and has an MA in Mindfulness-Based Psychotherapy.
 In addition, she is the author of several books and co-author of Listening to the Heart: A Contemplative Journey to Engaged Buddhism.

-Listen to one of Thanissara's talks: Without Walls of the Mind given at IMS on March 10, 2011 – 39 minutes, 27 MB Download
+Listen to one of Thanissara's talks: The Immensity of Awareness given at IMS on October 12, 2017 – 44 minutes, 31 MB Download

 DaRa Williams has practiced vipassana meditation for 25 years and serves as an IMS guiding teacher.
 She is also a certified coordinating trainer for Aboriginal Focusing Oriented Complex Trauma Therapy and maintains a private psychotherapy practice in the New York City area.
 "It is my experience that meditation and the Dharma are ideal for transforming suffering.
 Awareness, wisdom and a compassionate heart become the vehicle for transformation, connection and freedom."